 A man wishing to test his vocation to the Oratory should contact the Provincial of the Province in which he resides or they may contact the Superior.
 Their contact details can be found here.

 If you are interested in testing your vocation with us, you will be invited to join the brethren and companions at a College or Provincial Chapter as an enquirer.
 If you wish to proceed, there is a period of postulancy, during which you can study the Notes, Manual and Rule of the Oratory.
 A more senior brother is chosen to guide you through this period of discernment.
 If you continue to feel called to the life of the Oratory, and with the assent of your college, you can be admitted as a probationer (novice) for around two years, during which the probationer lives the Oratory life under the guidance of a senior brother.

-After you have served as a probationer, you can be elected to full membership and make a profession for one year and this may be renewed annually until such time as you are eligible to make profession for longer periods or for life.
+After you have served as a probationer, you can be elected to full membership and make profession for one year and this may be renewed annually until such time as you are eligible, and feel called, to make profession for longer periods or for life.

 ‘Obedience to a Calling’ was written by Dominic Walker OGS and John Thorold OGS in 1994 and gives an insight into Oratory Life.
 You can read it here.